 Another aim is to demonstrate concepts for more sustainable use of materials on the stack level (R7a, R7b and R4c).
 This goal requires the expansion of the fuel cell testing capabilities leveraged by TechForH2 at Chalmers.
-Design of the test-bench hardware is underway, with plans for installation of the implemented design in the Nov/Dec.
-2023.
+Implementation of the test-bench hardware is underway, with plans for installation of the chassis, cathode loop, and control system in the Nov/Dec.
+2024.
 This aim also served by the upcoming work led by Anna Martinelli.

-With respect to dissemination two conference contributions and one journal paper is underway for 2023.
+With respect to dissemination one conference contribution and one journal paper are underway for 2024.
 The projects are slightly behind due to delayed starts.
-Notice that the Ph.D. projects have run 6 months in total at the time of writing (plan for first year was 24 months).
+Notice that the Ph.D. projects have run 39 months in total at the time of writing (plan for first year was 24 months).